-Public Works lacks information on vehicle and equipment replacement for decision making.
-2.2 Update the vehicle and equipment replacement policy to include criteria for prioritizing fleet replacement.
-The policy should include a requirement to communicate a delay in replacement of their fleet to affected departments.
-In Administrative Regulation described in recommendation 1.6, specify that the vehicle and equipment replacement policy should include such criteria.
-Public Works Ongoing Started: Policy update is in draft form and awaits final approval.
+Public Works lacks 2.2 Update the vehicle and Public Ongoing Started:

+information on equipment replacement policy to Works Policy update is in draft form and awaits

+vehicle and include criteria for prioritizing final approval.

+equipment fleet replacement.
+The policy

+replacement for should include a requirement to

+decision making. communicate a delay in

+replacement of their fleet to

+affected departments.
+In

+Administrative Regulation

+described in recommendation

+1.6, specify that the vehicle and

+equipment replacement policy

+should include

+such criteria.